spinnaker-hackathon/gardening/README.md

   - Documentation activities
   - Filling out our deployment survey at go.armory.io/deployment-survey (you will also receive a charitable donation of your choice in your name)

  - **Team Prize Packages:** Teams in each challenge category will be awarded divisible First and Runner Up team prize packages.
-Read more below.
+Read more on the [Prizes page](prizes.md).

+## Frequently Asked Questions

-## What is this and why do I care?
+### What is this and why do I care?
 This is quickstart documentation for the Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
 The goal of this doc is help you get started participating.

 Right now, humans are more isolated than ever; however, we're coming together virtually like never before.
 The culture of dispersed and asynchronous collaboration at the foundation of open source seems more relevant than ever as we must together rise to a totally overwhelming and frightening global challenge.
 Spinnaker Gardening Days aims to shine a light of fun and hope into our community.
 We envision a future of great software delivery bringing us closer to the experiences that matter.

 Let's solve together; you'll have fun, we promise!

-## When is the event?
+### When is the event?
 The second Spinnaker Gardening Days will take place online on July 16th - 23rd, 2020.
 [Click here](https://go.armory.io/gardening) to register.
 Tickets are available for the hackathon and dedicated training workshops.
 The third Spinnaker Gardening Days will take place ahead of [Spinnaker Summit](https://www.spinnakersummit.com/), scheduled for the end of October.

-## Teams and First Timers
+### Is this suitable for first-timers?
+How will team formation work?
 Gardening Days organizers will help each participant join a team on which they can stay productive and engaged.
 The registration questions will help us to create balanced starter teams of 2-5.
 Then, we'll connect you with your teammates on Spinnaker Slack the week on the hackathon.
 There, you can share your project ideas.
 Our team of Spinnaker community experts can also help you choose the perfect project, and will be on call to advise you through the week.
 Consult and collaborate through blockers.
 Team membership is flexible, and participants are permitted to migrate teams, join multiple teams, or create their own teams.
 Attendees are encouraged to reach out to organizers (direct message @dnilasor) for assistance with team matching or if concerns or team-fit issues arise.

-## How will you select a winning team?
+### How will you select a winning team?
 This is a collaborative hackathon, so there won't be one winning team.
 However, community awards and **prizes will be given to all teams that present at the Demo**.
 After the hackathon ends, a community voting period will happen in Spinnaker Slack to select the **Community's Choice Project**.
 The Community Choice Project will get recognized at Spinnaker Summit in October.

-## Do I need to build something production-ready to participate?
+### Do I need to build something production-ready to participate?
 NO!
 A top goal of this event: build the community and give participants a chance to get to know each other.
 Your team isn't required to build something that’s fully working.
 If you get halfway through a project and it no longer makes sense, you will have likely learned a lot and made connections.
 Stay and hang out!
 While we're sure to come out with some useful features, fixes, or plugins, this is supposed to be fun.
 It does not need to be feature complete.

-## Should we build our project as a Spinnaker plugin?
+### Should we build our project as a Spinnaker plugin?
 Yes, if it makes sense!
 Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn more about how to use and build Spinnaker plugins.
+Folks in the [#sig-platforms](https://spinnakerteam.slack.com/archives/CPHARS3RA) channel and the @on-call-gardener can advise on which projects will work as plugins.
+More context is also available [here on the Spinnaker Community Blog](https://blog.spinnaker.io/spinnakers-extensibility-reaches-new-heights-with-plugins-645fd73f8d6a).